akeneo/pim-community-dev/src/Akeneo/Pim/Automation/DataQualityInsights/readme.md

 - Force the consolidation of the dashboard rates for a given day
 - For Administration/Support/Dev purpose

+`pimee:data-quality-insights:purge-outdated-data`

+Aim:
+- Purge several data use by the Data Quality Insights feature.
+- The purge is already handled by the periodic tasks but you can use this command to force the purge for a specific day

+####Commands not usable in production - use with care

 `pimee:data-quality-insights:demo-helper`

 Aim:
 - Help the generation of dqi data to display a dashboard
 - For Administration/Support/Dev purpose
 - NEVER RUN IT IN PRODUCTION IT WILL GENERATE FAKE DATA

+Note:
+Evaluate criteria for one product of each family (enough data to have a dashboard)
+You can add the `--full-catalog-evaluation` option to evaluate all the products criteria synchronously

 ###Jobs